ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 recent STH.

-After retrieving the consistency proof to the most recent STH, they SHOULD pollinate this new STH among participating HTTPS Servers.
+After retrieving the consistency proof to the most recent STH, they SHOULD pollinate this new STH among participating HTTPS servers.
 In this way, as STHs "age out" and are no longer fresh, their "lineage" continues to be tracked in the system.